16.66% Raised

 Some children are more vulnerable.
 Often times, risk factors can gravely outbalance protective factors, to a point where additional support is needed to improve a child’s resilience and for them to have equitable access to opportunities.

 This is why our network believes that support should be prioritized for those children who might require additional services, support mechanisms and close monitoring.
-Equity in HRS’s terms mean reducing marginalization of children who need this type of support.
+Equity in Child Guardians’s terms mean reducing marginalization of children who need this type of support.
 With the help of our case management systems, girls and boys with urgent child protection needs are identified and offered age-appropriate information, as well as an effective, multi-sectoral and child-friendly response.

-Hurras developed and implemented an automated case management system with referral pathways and full-service mapping within four provinces in Syria.
+Child Guardians developed and implemented an automated case management system with referral pathways and full-service mapping within four provinces in Syria.

 Our teams brought more than 48,603 children back to schools since 2013.